 Branding is an essential aspect of these events, which means having branded stand displays, giving away your promotional items, and ensuring that your employees are also branded.

-Offering branded t-shirts to your staff is not only more convenient for them, but it means that they will stand out among the crowds, and visitors to your stand will be exposed to your brand, improving recognition and increasing positive results.
+Offering branded t-shirts to your staff is more convenient for them and means that they will stand out among the crowds, and visitors to your stand will be exposed to your brand, improving recognition and increasing positive results.

 TV And Radio

-TV advertising is often considered prohibitively expensive, but it is also highly pervasive and obvious.
+TV advertising is often considered prohibitively expensive but is also highly pervasive and noticeable.

-Costs can be reduced by avoiding mainstream channels, and by advertising during off-peak and low-peak times.
+Costs can be reduced by avoiding mainstream channels and advertising during off-peak and low-peak times.

-Radio advertising costs less and, in some respects, is more effective because many listeners only listen to the radio when driving and concentrating on what is on at the time.
+Radio advertising costs less and, in some respects, is more effective because many listeners only listen to the radio when driving and concentrate on what is on.

-TV ads often incorporate social media channels, as well as website addresses, and modern ad campaigns also combine with social media hashtags to create an omnichannel marketing campaign.
+TV ads often incorporate social media channels, website addresses, and modern ad campaigns combined with social media hashtags to create an omnichannel marketing campaign.

-Combining your marketing efforts can help enhance results.
+Combining your omnichannel marketing efforts can help enhance results.

 However, you need to ensure that you’re not adopting a multichannel campaign just for the sake of it.

-Combine your efforts seamlessly and conveniently and don't consider them as separate campaigns but as a single, unified omnichannel campaign, to enjoy the best results.
+Combine your efforts seamlessly and conveniently, and don’t consider them separate campaigns but a single, unified omnichannel campaign to enjoy the best results.